A personal die cutting machine is one of the most popular and loved tools in the modern crafter’s tool room.

 4 – Cutting felt and craft foam

-I have had no problems with cutting craft foam with thin dies on my Sizzix Big Shot, but smaller machines may not be able to apply enough pressure to do so.
+I have had no problems with cutting craft foam with thin dies on my Sizzix Big Shot, but a smaller die cutting machine may not be able to apply enough pressure to do so.
 Craft foam is cheap, clean and comes in lots of bright colours.
 Glue with a hot glue gun and the results are sturdy and long lasting too.

 5 – Make your own chipboard cut outs

 Save packaging materials for a free source of card, and cut out your own chipboard and cardboard shapes.
 Paint them, emboss them, enamel or decoupage them.
 A simple card shape can be transformed into something that looks quite expensive.
-I will write a tutorial with lots of ideas for this very soon.
+I will write a tutorial with lots of ideas for this in the future.